 Marjory A. Bancroft, MA, Director & Founder

 Marjory, a U.S. immigrant from Canada, is an international leader in community interpreting.
 She has lived in eight countries and studied seven languages.
 Language and culture are the tapestry of her life.
 In 2001 she founded Cross-Cultural Communications (CCC).
 The author of numerous publications, training curricula and trainer guides, Marjory speaks and keynotes widely at conferences across the U.S. and abroad.
-She sits on international committees and is the world Project Leader for a new ISO International Standard on general interpreting.
+She has set on national and international committees and was the world Project Leader for an ISO International Standard on interpreting.

 Check out her bio.